Podkosa/moni/README.md

 Can be run in two ways:

 1. Integrated (default).
-Launch inside the bot async event loop. *Keep in mind thath they both will share a single thread, therefore can impact performance and even block one another.*
+Launch inside the bot async event loop. *Keep in mind that they both will share a single thread, therefore can impact performance and even block one another.*
 More compact option, but not fit for scaling.
 2. Standalone.
 Run `watchdog.py` as a separate process/container, even without the bot.